 This course is for experienced programmers who want to deepen their knowledge of operating systems, concurrency, networks, and distributed systems.
 There are also strong elements of design, software architecture, and testing of complex systems.

-This is a project-based course that involves a significant amount of coding, thinking, and discussion.
+This is a project-based course that involves a significant amount of thinking, discussion, and planning.
 Each day starts with a short presentation and exercises related to facets of the project.
 However, 5-6 hours a day is spent working on the project.

 Implementing Raft is typically a multi-week project found in a graduate computer science course on Distributed Systems.
-You should have significant experience working in your preferred programming language such as Python, C, Go, or Rust.
+You should be experienced working in your preferred programming language such as Python, C, Go, or Rust.
 Core concepts and small exercises are presented in Python.
 However, this is not a Python course--you may implement the project in any language that you wish.
-Some prior experience with network programming, systems programming, and concurrency is highly advisable although all of necessary concepts needed for the project are covered in the course.
+Some prior experience with network programming, systems programming, and concurrency is advisable although all of necessary concepts needed for the completion of the project are covered in the course.

 Although the stated goal is to produce a working implementation of the Raft algorithm, the ultimate purpose of the course is cover important topics from concurrency and distributed computing in a practical setting.
-These topics include:
+Topics will include:

 A major challenge in completing the project is managing the complexity of testing, monitoring, and debugging in the presence of failures and nondeterministic execution.
 In a basic 5-machine configuration of Raft, you might have code executing with upwards of 60 threads, spread across multiple processes, interacting with various timers and queues.
 This will push the limits of your ability to comprehend what is happening.
 Much of the course is spent on coping strategies.